timjacksonm/The-Game-Of-Life-API/README.md

 ## Links:

+<a target="_blank" href="https://github.com/timjacksonm/The-Game-Of-Life">The Game Of Life Project</a>

 <a target="_blank" href="https://rapidapi.com/timjacksonm@gmail.com/api/the-game-of-life/">The Game Of Life API</a> RapidAPI Link.

 <a target="_blank" href="https://github.com/timjacksonm/rle-decoder">**rle-decoder**</a>

 ## Usage:

-Query up to 2,339 unique patterns that are well documented or save a new pattern to the database.
+Query up to 2,288 unique patterns that are well documented or save a new pattern to the database.

 API returns a JavaScript object that include the patterns Author, Title, Description, Size & Run length encoded string!